vanikanoria/portfolio/README.md

 **Results:**
 - Optimized product strategy by focusing on key use cases.
 - Saved **70% of engineering resources** by prioritizing high-impact clusters.

-<a id="generating-fashion-images-using-generative-adversarial-networks"></a>
-## Generating Fashion Images using Generative Adversarial Networks

-I used Fashion-MNIST data to train a model that generates fashion images from random noise.
-The Generative Adversarial Network (GAN) uses a discriminator to predict which of the images are fake, and uses the feedback loop during training to improve upon the images generated.

-**Objective:**
-- Generate realistic images of clothing to creativity in fashion.

-**Methods:**
-- Trained the model using Fashion-MNIST data.
-- Implemented a feedback loop between the generator and discriminator networks.

-**Results:**
-- Successfully generated realistic fashion images from random noise.
-- Demonstrated the potential of GANs for creative design tasks.

 <a id="modeling-credit-card-usage-using-negative-binomial-distributions"></a>
 ## Modeling Credit Card Usage using Negative Binomial Distributions